elsanussi-s-mneina/DonationTracker/CSharp/DonationTracker/ReadMe.md

 This error is expected, and happens because there is no way to run Windows specific code in Mac OS.

 Instead run the DonationTracker.Mac project instead.
-If you are running Visual Studio on Mac, unload the DonationTracker.WPF project from the soluttion, and you will not see the error again.
+If you are running Visual Studio on Mac, unload the DonationTracker.WPF project from the solution, and you will not see the error again.